theangryangel/XI4N/README.md

   * Can be used as library or as a standalone product
   * Supports InSim, OutSim, Outgauge and LFSW Relay (some may be more experimental than others)
-  * Supports multiple TCP InSim connections
+  * Supports multiple connections
   * Allows for use of any existing node package in your plugin
+  * Comes distributed with plugins for common behaviours

 ## ACHTUNG!
   * master branch is currently under going re-write.
 All existing documentation